FabrizioBoffa/Data_Science_Capstone_Project/README.md

 ### *January 2021 - Fabrizio Boffa*

 Main notebook file is "CapstoneProject.ipynb".
-The notebook has been saved with output cells cleared for size reduction.

 Before running the notebook please check and install eventual missing libraries in your python kernel.

 Complete HTML output of this notebook is available at: